 - 2 pitted medjool dates

-- 1 medium ripe banana (can be fresh or previously sliced and frozen)
+- 1 medium ripe banana, fresh or sliced and frozen

 - 1 cup fresh or frozen mixed berries (use strawberries/raspberries for a greener smoothie, darker berries for a purple smoothie)

 - 2 large handfuls spinach